 The first large scale implementation of the crowd wristband was deployed in 2014 during two weekends of the Tomorrowland festival in Boom, Belgium.
 Each weekend a total number of 125,000 crowd wristbands were active during three days.
 The system supported "scanning" all 125,000 wristbands in 8 minutes.
 A wristband communication time slot was used to send a message containing: "closest base station", voltage, temperature and a unique wristband ID.
-A total number of 60 base stations, spread over the festival area, connected using ethernet cables and powered by Power over Ethernet (PoE) was deployed.
-Each base station was running a Salt stack1 for supporting remote configuration.
+In total, 60 base stations, spread over the festival area, connected using Ethernet cables and powered by Power over Ethernet (PoE) were deployed.
+Each base station was running a Salt stack for supporting remote configuration.